are spiders insects

 Wolf Spiders

 Wolf Spiders are robust and agile hunters that do not rely on webs to catch their prey.
-Are spiders insects?
 These arachnids actively stalk and pounce on insects, making them formidable predators.
-Species like the Carolina Wolf Spider (Hogna carolinensis) can be found in a wide range of habitats, including forests and grasslands.
-Their large size and hunting behavior make them a distinctive and ecologically important group within the spider world, contributing to the regulation of insect populations.
+Species like the Carolina Wolf Spider (Hogna carolinensis) can be found in many habitats, including forests and grasslands.
+Their large size and hunting behavior make them a distinctive and ecologically important group within the spider world, contributing to regulating insect populations.

 Types of Spiders